dhardaiv/ece244/READMe.md

-Working through ECE244 (Programming in C++) at the University of Toronto!
+Working through ECE244 (Programming in C++) at the University of Torontoz!